FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 ...
 ```

-Even if you are using the correct Loader version as a Gradle dependency, you must explicitly depend on it in
+Even if you are using the correct Loader version as a Gradle dependency, you must explicitly depend on at least version 0.19.0 in
-order to opt into new Mixin features.
+order to opt into this Mixin feature.

-To make an enum extension, create a `@Mixin`-annotated enum class, and add your constants to it as if they were
+To make an enum extension, create an `enum`, annotate it with `@Mixin`, and add your constants to it as if they were
 part of the targeted enum class.
-For example, adding a new `RecipeBookType` entry would look like this:
+For example, let's add a new entry to `RecipeBookType`:

 <<< @/reference/latest/src/main/java/com/example/docs/mixin/class_tweakers/RecipeBookTypeMixin.java#enum-extension-no-impls-example-mixin

-Since there are no fields or methods to implement in the target enum, there's no need to do anything else.

-::: warning
+::: warning IMPORTANT

-Added enum constants should always be prefixed by your mod id to ensure uniqueness.
-To preserve capitalization, the prefix would typically be
+You should always prefix the enum constants you add with your mod ID to ensure uniqueness.
+For these Docs, we'll use `EXAMPLE_MOD_`.
-`MODID_`.

 :::

+### Additional Fields and Methods {#additional-fields-and-methods}

-If the enum entries need fields or to implement methods, you should shadow the relevant constructor by creating a matching one and annotating it with
+If the targeted enum declares additional fields or method implementations, you'll have to shadow the relevant constructor.

-`@Shadow`.
-For example, adding a new `RecipeCategory` entry would look like this:
+For example, let's add a new `RecipeCategory` entry.
+Create a constructor matching the target, and annotate it with `@Shadow`.

 <<< @/reference/latest/src/main/java/com/example/docs/mixin/class_tweakers/RecipeCategoryMixin.java#enum-extension-ctor-impls-example-mixin